-TCE = Tangible Common Equity (Moody's calculation; excludes high-trigger Additional Tier 1 instruments for all periods); CET1 = Common Equity Tier 1 Source: Moody's Investors Service and company filings
+TCE = Tangible Common Equity (Moody's calculation; excludes high-trigger Additional Tier 1 instruments for all periods); CET1 = Common Equity Tier 1

-ZKB's capital requirements as a percentage of RWA
+Exhibit 6 ZKB's capital requirements as a percentage of RWA as of 30 June 2022

-The Swiss countercyclical capital buffer was revoked in March 2020, yet will be reinstated at a level of 2.5% on banks' domestic residential real estate loans effective 30 September 2022
+The Swiss countercyclical capital buffer was revoked in March 2020 yet was reinstated at a level of 2.5% on banks' domestic residential real estate loans effective 30 September 2022.
+The reinstatement will have increased ZKB's CET1 and Tier 1 ratio requirements by about one percentage point again.